javierguerragiraldez/parseback/README.md

 ### `parseback.asdot(ct [, horizgroups])`

-Creates a diagram of the whole type structure in the 'dot' language, to be processed by Graphviz utilities.
+Creates a diagram of the whole type structure in the 'dot' language, to be processed by GraphViz utilities.
 The optional `horizgroups` flag makes the elements joined by 'sib' links to align horizonally.
 I find it much easier to understand, but works only for relatively simple structures, complex graphs get hopelessly mangled.
 For the general case, leave the flag out; the resultant graph is much more vertical but should be far cleaner.